 The "Why Pay?" problem.
 Career transitioners can get 80% of what my tools do from ChatGPT.
 The free tier needs to be good enough to build trust, and the paid product needs to deliver something genuinely harder to replicate.

 Solo operator overload.
-I had 8-12 hours per week for this work, down from the 20 hours I estimated in April.
-That constraint meant cutting scope aggressively -- one paid product instead of three, four sprints instead of six.
+I'd 8-12 hours per week for this work, down from the 20 hours I estimated in April.
+That constraint meant cutting scope aggressively - one paid product instead of three, four sprints instead of six.

 Stream B might not work.
-There is no guarantee hiring managers visit candidate websites.
-If they do not, the entire portfolio-first strategy is wasted effort.
+There's no guarantee hiring managers visit candidate websites.
+If they don't, the entire portfolio-first strategy is wasted effort.
 The mitigation: UTM-tagged resume links so I can measure whether anyone actually clicks through.

 The dual-stream tension.
-Is a site that serves both job seekers and tool users actually two separate strategies wearing a trenchcoat?
-I decided the overlap was genuine -- the same blog post that impresses Hannah also ranks for search terms that reach Priya -- but I flagged it as the biggest strategic risk.
+Is a site that serves both job seekers and tool users actually two strategies wearing a trenchcoat?
+I decided the overlap was genuine - the same blog post that impresses Hannah also ranks for search terms that reach Priya - but I flagged it as the biggest strategic risk.

 What I built

-The site ships as a Next.js application on Vercel with markdown-driven content.
-The stack is deliberately boring: Tailwind for styling, gray-matter for frontmatter parsing, Vercel Analytics for tracking.
-No CMS, no database, no authentication layer for the public site.
+The stack is deliberately boring: Next.js on Vercel, Tailwind, gray-matter for frontmatter, Vercel Analytics.
+No CMS, no database, no auth layer for the public site.
+What's on it:

 Interactive tools.
 An AI Maturity Assessment, an AI Health Check, a Get Unstuck coaching tool.
 These serve the career transitioner and consultant personas.
 They also demonstrate that I build things, not just talk about building things.